Q. What causes hearing loss?

 According to the FDA, approximately 38,000 American children have cochlear implants.

 Cochlear implants can help children as young as 12 months of age.
-They are small electronic devices surgically placed behind the ear and under the skin.
+They are small electronic devices surgically placed behind the ear and under the skin with a direct electrode array inserted into the inner ear sensory organ.
 They are appropriate for those with severe or profound hearing loss or deafness.
-Cochlear implants work by avoiding the damaged portions of the ear entirely and directly stimulating the auditory nerve.
+Cochlear implants work by delivering the sounds received by a microphone and directly stimulating the auditory nerve.
+The result in hearing is described more as an electrical sound rather than an acoustic sound such as the sounds delivered by a hearing aid.

 Bone Anchored Hearing Aid